PCJones/radarr-sonarr-german-dual-language/README.md

 # Radarr & Sonarr German Dual Language Quality Profiles & Custom Formats Guide

-This guide outlines how to configure Radarr and Sonarr to prefer German + English dual releases.
+This guide outlines how to configure and fully automate Radarr and Sonarr to prefer German + English dual releases.

 Last Updated: 2023-06-28